 On mobile devices, the layout of the old platform was a traditional multi-step checkout and on desktop, it was a one-step long scrolling page.
 The biggest pitfall of one-step checkout is that when wanting to review the order data, users have to review what they’ve typed directly in the active form fields.
 Stats showed that the old checkout has a high number of errors in address fields and card filed.

-I’ve started by investigating previous attempts that aimed to improve the checkout experience.
-I reviewed previous checkout usability studies conducted by other UX experts from the THG.
+I investigating previous attempts that aimed to improve the checkout experience.
+I reviewed previous checkout usability studies conducted by other UX designers.
 I’ve read checkout articles and reports by Baymard Institute.
-These articles are based on nine years of observations and test findings from usability research on e-commerce checkout processes and abandonment rates.
+These articles are based on nine years of observations and test findings from usability research on e-Commerce checkout processes and abandonment rates.
 I watched talks and listened to podcasts to learn more about similar cases like Reinventing PayPal’s checkout by Bill Scott.
 I’ve participated in Google’s UX marathon to learn more about mobile checkout and forms UX best practices.

 It was interesting to learn that going backwards in the flow to edit data is often a significant hassle both for guest users and existing account holders on other websites.
 And that Baymard Institute’s benchmark reveals that 90+% of multi-page checkouts have issues with either showing all steps in the checkout as process steps or turning them into links.

-Working together with the UX researcher Loc Phan, we designed a scenario and tasks for the remote unmoderated comparative usability study, to gain insights into how our checkout compares with the nine biggest competitors.
-We recruited 7 participants and asked them what would they expect to see and what questions would they expect to be asked during the checkout.
+Working together with the UX researcher Loc Phan, we designed a scenario and tasks for the remote unmoderated usability study, to gain insights into how the platform compares with the nine biggest competitors.
+We recruited participants and asked them what would they expect to see during the checkout.